 At the helm of your Cobia, you have a main switch panel, which is located to the right of the steering wheel.
 This panel controls your lights, horn, accessories, livewell, and your bilge.
-When a switch is in the "on"
+When a switch is in the "on" position, its tip is illuminated.
+This alerts you that the associated accessory should be functioning and also reminds you to turn it off during boat shutdown.
+When the "NAV" light switch is in the "on" position, the labels for the switches will be illuminated.
+To the right of the steering wheel you may have your two trim tab switches, which are standard on the 280 Dual Console.
+The boat also comes standard with a compass mounted on top of the console.

-Switch Panel
+Helm & Switch Panel